charm-13/petcafe/docs/v1_manual_test_results.md

   -H 'accept: application/json'
 2. The response you received in executing the curl statement.

-Call `GET /users/475/creatures/25/stats` to get the creature's current hunger and happiness levels:
+Then they call `GET /inventory/1` to view their inventory:
 1. The curl statement called.
 You can find this in the /docs site for your API under each endpoint.
 For example, for my site the /catalogs/ endpoint curl call looks like: